datacommonsorg/docsite/api/python/api_key.md

 grand_parent: API
 ---

-# Sets the API key
+# Sets the API key (Optional)

 ## `datacommons.set_api_key(api_key)`

 Sets an environment variable `"DC_API_KEY"` to given `api_key`.

-An API key is required to use the Python API.
-This can be provided to the API after importing the library, or set as an environment variable `"DC_API_KEY"`.
+An API key can be provided to
+the API after importing the library, or set as an environment variable `"DC_API_KEY"`.